coxhinkins

 Purpose of a Tax Reference Number

-Identification: It gives each taxpayer a distinct identity within the tax system.
+• Identification: It gives each taxpayer a distinct identity within the fiscal system.

-Government Communication: Applied while speaking with tax authorities in an official capacity.
+• Government Communication: Useful while speaking with fiscal authorities in an official capacity.

 Common Uses of a Tax Reference Number:

-• Filing Tax Returns: It is used by both individuals and corporations to file tax returns.
+• Filing Tax Returns: It is used by both individuals and corporations to file returns.

 • PAYE (Pay As You Earn): Employers use TRNs to report employee earnings and deductions for payroll.